zcfelix/exercise/basics/ioc/java/3/task.md

 1. Implement a provider.
     - throw runtime error when get an instance E: 10min R:
     - get instance correctly E: 10min R:

 2. Implement inject constructors
-    - inject the default constructor(no parameters and public)  E: 10min R:
+    - inject the default constructor(no parameters and public) when no other constructors exist  E: 10min R: 5min
     - inject the annotated constructor
-        - when some parameters not found, report error E: 10min R:
+        - when some parameters not found, report error E: 10min R: 8min
-        - inject all the parameters  E: 15min R:
+        - inject all the parameters  E: 15min R: 40min C: not parameter.getClass(), should parameter.getType()
-    - report error when inject more than one constructors E: 6min R:
+    - report error when inject more than one constructors E: 6min R: 7min

 3. Implement inject fields
     - if fields is final, report error  E: 10min R: